GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-03_assignment_4_1.md

 1. choose a research question,
 1. strictly follow the points mentioned under "Content and structure" on the previous page,
 1. upload your project outline to ILIAS until 12 January 2025 23:59 as one pdf file, and
-1. present your outline in the session on 15 January 2025.
+1. create a few slides to present your outline during the session on 15 January 2025.
+Your presentation should not be longer than 10 minutes.

 Again put your outline in a PDF document for upload on ILIAS.